elenamer/NoiseBench/README.md

 ## About

-The following annotation variants are included, as described in the manuscript:

-- clean
-- noise_expert
-- noise_crowd
-- noise_crowdbest
-- noise_distant
-- noise_weak
-- noise_llm

-NoiseBench is based on a subset of the English CoNLL-03 dataset.
+NoiseBench serves for benchmarking the impact of real label noise on named entity recognition.
+It is based on a subset of the English CoNLL-03 dataset and consists of 1 ground-truth label set and 6 variants of noisy labels:

+- Clean
+- Expert noise
+- Crowd noise
+- Crowd noise (best-case)
+- Distant supervision noise
+- Weak supervision noise
+- LLM noise

+We provide the annotation-only files in ```data/annotations```.
 The annotations follow the IOB2 scheme.

-In this repository, we only provide the annotation files. we masked the tokens in the included sentences with [TOK] due to the original license of the Reuters Corpus that CoNLL-03 is based on.
-Additionally, we take the [CleanCoNLL](https://aclanthology.org/2023.emnlp-main.533.pdf) annotations as a reference point.
+We masked the tokens in the included sentences with [TOK] due to the license of the Reuters Corpus that CoNLL-03 is based on.
+We take the [CleanCoNLL](https://aclanthology.org/2023.emnlp-main.533.pdf) annotations as a ground truth.

 ## Instructions

-### Creating NoiseBench datasets
+### Create the NoiseBench datasets

+This script generates the NoiseBench dataset variants in ``data/noisebench``.

 #### Option 1